viadonau/Pegelhub-Core/pegelhub-ftp-connector/README.md

       API-Key for communication between the Pegelhub-Core and the FTP-Connector
     * If you want the files in another directory, be sure to provide the correct path
 * In `properties.yaml` File change the following:
-    * apiToken --> "generatedApiToken"(for generating a new Token, please refer to the Postman-Collection Documentation)
+    * apiToken --> "generatedApiToken" (for generating a new Token, please refer to the Postman-Collection Documentation)
     * lastTokenRefresh --> make adjustments to the date, hour and minute mark
 * Run the container with `docker run -v .\src\main\resources\:/app/files pegelhub-ftp-connector`

-### 4) If you want to run the container on a server (Ubuntu):
+### If you want to run the container on a server (Ubuntu):

-* Make sure that you server meets the requirements of the Prerequisites
+* Make sure that your server meets the requirements of the Prerequisites
 * On your local machine, open the project in the correct folder (`../pegelhub-ftp-connector`)
 * Save the docker image with `docker save ftp-connector -o ftp-connector.tar`
 * Transfer the data onto your provided server with `scp .\ftp.connector.tar serverUsername@IPAddressOfServer:~`
     * You may need to enter credentials (password for the given username)
-* Load the docker image with `docker load -i ftp-connector.tar`
+* On your server, load the docker image with `docker load -i ftp-connector.tar`
-* Run the container with `docker run -d -v ./ftp-connector.tar:/app/files ftp-connector`
+* On your server, run the container with `docker run -d -v ./ftp-connector.tar:/app/files ftp-connector`
+    * -d allows you to run the container as a background-task so that you can still use or close the terminal without interrupting the container

+To ensure that the container is running, execute `docker ps` to show a list of available docker containers.
+To stop a running container, execute `docker stop yourContainerID`.
+To remove a container, execute `docker rm yourContainerID`

+For further operations with docker refer to the [official documentation](https://docs.docker.com/reference/).

 ## How to use

 The FTP-Connector is capable of parsing .asc and .zrxp data.
 However, if you are planning on receiving both types of data, you will need two separate instances of the FTP-Connector.

-1. Make sure you have a `config.properties` File in the correct folder: `../pegelhub-ftp-connector/src/main/resources`
+1. Make sure you have a `config.properties` and the `properties.yaml` File in the correct
+   folder: `../pegelhub-ftp-connector/src/main/resources`
 2. Define the corresponding properties to your needs:
     * For further explanation of the config properties refer to "Connector Options (Config Properties)" below.